dr-guangtou/daily_astroph/2020/astroph-2008.md

     - Its total mass-to-luminosity ratio is MT/LK=(65±20)M⊙/L⊙, which is about three times higher than that of luminous bulgeless galaxies.

 - [Astraeus III: The environment and physical properties of reionization source](https://arxiv.org/abs/2008.13215)
+    1. For constant fesc models, intermediate-mass galaxies (with halo masses of Mh≃109−11M⊙ and absolute UV magnitudes of MUV∼−15 to −20) in intermediate-density regions drive reionization;
+    2. Scenarios where fesc increases with decreasing halo mass shift the galaxy population driving reionization to lower-mass galaxies (Mh<10^9.5M⊙) with lower luminosities (MUV>−16) and over-densities
+    3. Galaxies in over-dense regions (that are reionized earlier) experience a stronger suppression of star formation by radiative feedback and show lower ionizing emissivities

 - [Extraplanar gas in Edge-on Galaxies traced by SOFIA observations of [C II]](https://arxiv.org/abs/2008.13259)
+    - NGC 891 and NGC 5907: for the central region and actively-star-forming regions in the northern portion of NGC 891, and for NGC 5907, a thin (0.3 kpc) disk is supplemented by a thick disk with an exponential scale height of about 2 kpc.
+    - The [C II] is far more extended than mid-infrared emission; 但不如中性气体HI分布延展
+    - The extraplanar [C II] may arise in walls of chimneys that connect the disk to the halo.

 - [NIHAO XXVI: Nature versus nurture, the Star Formation Main Sequence and the origin of its scatter](https://arxiv.org/abs/2008.13379)
+    - The NIHAO galaxies reproduce the SFMS and generally agree with observations, but the slope is about unity and thus significantly larger than observed values. 主要是因为大质量星系中缺乏了AGN的反馈作用
+    - We find the deviation of a galaxy from the SFMS is correlated with its z=0 dark matter halo concentration and thus with its halo formation time.
+SFR高于平均的星系的halo形成得晚
+    - Later forming haloes have a lower-than-average stellar mass, this is simply because they have had less-than-average time to form stars, and vice versa.

 - [A Recent Major Merger Tale for the Closest Giant Elliptical Galaxy Centaurus A](https://arxiv.org/abs/2008.13418)
+    - **Relevant**
+    - We find that a single major merger event with a mass ratio up to 1.5, and which has happened ~2 Gyr ago, is able to reproduce many of its properties, including galaxy kinematics, the inner gas disk, stellar halo ages and metallicities, and numerous faint features observed in the halo.
+    - The elongated halo shape is mostly made of progenitor residuals deposited by the merger, which also contribute to stellar shells observed in the Centaurus A halo.
+    - A recent merger left imprints in the age distribution that are consistent with the young stellar and Globular Cluster populations (2-4 Gyrs) found within the halo.

 - [Extracting the Possible Intrinsic Relation between Radiative Efficiency and Mass of QSOs: a Maximum Likelihood Method and its Application to the SDSS DR7 QSOs](https://arxiv.org/abs/2008.13555)
+    - We develop a maximum likelihood method to statistically extract the intrinsic relation between radiative efficiency (ϵ) and mass (M∙) of QSOs from their distribution on the luminosity-(empirically estimated virial) mass plane.
+    - Applying this method to the SDSS DR7 QSOs with z≲0.7, we find ϵ∝M^0∼1.1∙ (or ϵ∝M^−1.0∼0∙) correlation for QSOs with the masses obtained according to the Hβ (or Mg II) empirical mass estimator

 - [A Planck-selected dusty proto-cluster at z=2.16 associated with a strong over-density of massive Hα emitting galaxies](https://arxiv.org/abs/2008.13614)
+    - **Relevant**
+    - This Planck-selected dusty proto-cluster at z=2.16 has 38 H-alpha emitters including six spectroscopically confirmed galaxies in the observed MOIRCS 4'x7' field
+    - We find that massive H-alpha emitters with log(M*/Msun)>10.5 are strongly clustered in the core of the proto-cluster
+    - Most of the H-alpha emitters in this proto-cluster lie along the star-forming main sequence using H-alpha-based SFR estimates. 不能排除有很多尘埃遮挡的SF没有被探测到

 - [Discovery of molecular gas fueling galaxy growth in a protocluster at z=1.7](https://arxiv.org/abs/2008.13665)
+    - **Relevant**
+    - ALMA观测：report the discovery of three new gas-rich (M_H2 ~ 1.5-4.8 x 10^10 M_sun, SFRs in the range ~5-100 M_sun/yr) galaxies in an overdense region at z=1.7 在1.15 Mpc范围内一共有11个星系
+    - Under simple assumptions, we estimate that the system has a total mass of >= 3-6 x 10^13 M_sun, and show that it will likely evolve into a >~ 10^14 M_sun cluster at z = 0
+    - 其中包括了一个CT-FR2射电星系，气体质量很大，密度很高，可能看到的是个侧向的盘：The velocity map of this source unveils a rotational motion of the gas that is perpendicular to the radio-jets.
+    - 这个FRII射电星系可能就是未来的BCG

 - [Measuring galaxy abundance and clustering at high redshift from incomplete spectroscopic data: Tests on mock catalogs and application to zCOSMOS](https://arxiv.org/abs/2008.13733)
+    - 看高红移处的红移巡天的target selection和不完备性如何影响数密度以及相关函数的测量，如何改正这些bias
+    - As applications, mock catalogs are constructed for two high-z surveys: the existing zCOSMOS-bright galaxy sample and the forthcoming PFS galaxy evolution survey
+    - We find that, for both number density and correlation function, the relative error due to cosmic variance in the PFS galaxy survey will be reduced by a factor of 3-4 when compared to zCOSMOS.

 - [Effect of Bars on Evolution of SDSS Spiral Galaxies](https://arxiv.org/abs/2008.13743)
+    - A massive BH and abundant gas fuels are sufficient conditions to trigger AGNs.
+We infer that the AGNs triggered by satisfying the two conditions drive the strong AGN feedback, suddenly suppressing the central SF and leaving the SF sequence.